RichardEssery/FSM2/README.md

     ./FSM2 < nlst

 where `nlst` is a text file containing eight namelists described below.
-All of the namelists have to be present in the same order as in the examples, but any or all of the namelist variables listed in the tables below can be omitted; defaults are then used.
+All of the namelists have to be present in the order given below, but any or all of the namelist variables listed in the tables can be omitted; defaults are then used.

 ### Grid dimensions namelist `&gridpnts`